History of espionage: Codebreaking

 The interception and decryption of the Zimmermann telegram by Room 40 at the Admiralty was of pivotal importance for the outcome of World War I.

 Two new methods for intelligence collection developed over the course of the war – aerial reconnaissance and photography; and the interception and decryption of radio signals.
-The British rapidly built up great expertise in the newly emerging field of signals intelligence and codebreaking.
+The British rapidly built up expertise in the newly emerging field of signals intelligence and codebreaking.

 In 1911, a subcommittee of the Committee of Imperial Defence on cable communications concluded that in the event of war with Germany, German-owned submarine cables should be destroyed.
 On the night of 3 August 1914, the cable ship Alert located and cut Germany's five trans-Atlantic cables, which ran under the English Channel.
 Soon after, the six cables running between Britain and Germany were cut.
 As an immediate consequence, there was a significant increase in messages sent via cables belonging to other countries, and by radio.
 These could now be intercepted, but codes and ciphers were naturally used to hide the meaning of the messages, and neither Britain nor Germany had any established organisations to decode and interpret such messages.
 At the start of the war, the navy had only one wireless station for intercepting messages, at Stockton-on-Tees.
 However, installations belonging to the Post Office and the Marconi Company, as well as private individuals who had access to radio equipment, began recording messages from Germany.

 Room 40, formed in October 1914 under Director of Naval Education Alfred Ewing, was the section in the British Admiralty most identified with the British crypto analysis effort during the war.
 The basis of Room 40 operations evolved around an Imperial German Navy codebook, the Signalbuch der Kaiserlichen Marine (SKM), and around maps (containing coded squares), which were obtained from three different sources in the early months of the war.
 Alfred Ewing directed Room 40 until May 1917, when direct control passed to Captain (later Admiral) Reginald "Blinker" Hall, assisted by William Milbourne James.

 A similar organization began in the Military Intelligence department of the War Office, which become known as MI1b, and Colonel Macdonagh proposed that the two organizations should work together, decoding messages concerning the Western Front in France.
 A sophisticated interception system (known as 'Y' service), together with the post office and Marconi receiving stations, grew rapidly to the point it could intercept almost all official German messages.